Work

 Wanted

 Wanted is the default platform for Korean tech and startup hiring.
 Many listings show salary bands openly, which is unusual in Korea.
-Both Korean and English interfaces, with growing English-language posting volume since 2024.
+Both Korean and English interfaces, with a growing pool of English-language postings.

 What it is good for: software engineering, product, design, data, AI/ML, and growth roles at Korean tech companies and startups.
 Foreigner-friendly tech employers concentrate here.